syncfusion-content/maui-docs/MAUI/Autocomplete/Getting-Started.md

 ## Selection

-The `Autocomplete` allows the user to select item from the drop-down list by clicking the `Enter` key or losing focus from the text box.
+The `Autocomplete` allows the user to select an item from the drop-down list by clicking the `Enter` key or losing focus from the text box.

 {% tabs %}
 {% highlight xaml %}